DZAladan/Spyro-Crash-Balatro-Deck-Skins/README.md

   🟣 Custom colors and aces, named "N. Sane" (for Crash Bandicoot) and "Reignited" (for Spyro the Dragon)

 ## Installation
-1. Make a copy of the original "balatro.exe" and rename it "balatro_unmooded.exe";<br>
+1. Make a copy of the original "balatro.exe" and rename it "balatro_unmodded.exe";<br>
   <sup>ℹ️ This step is optional, but will allow you to keep a vanilla version of the game just in case you may need it.</sup>
 2. Install [Lovely](https://github.com/ethangreen-dev/lovely-injector) following the guides below:<br>
   ➡️ [For Windows, Proton and Wine](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#windows--proton--wine)<br>